Chris6077/whoami/README.md

 # Who am I
-Returns IP Address, Language and Software used to access the service.
+Returns IP Address, Language and OS used to access the service.